fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 Our solution has a small problem: a person is added to the cache and also rendered twice since the component _PersonForm_ is also adding it to the cache.

-Let us now fix the problem by ensuring that a person is not addded twice in the cache:
+Let us now fix the problem by ensuring that a person is not added twice in the cache:

 ```js
 // highlight-start